Riot Games now listens to in-game conversations

 This is a problem that all games that have a chatroom encounter on a daily basis.
 Many players use this means of communication, whether written or verbal, to insult others, make threats, or make sexist, racist or homophobic comments.
 Valorant is no exception to this rule and the game's publisher decided it was time to toughen the fight against such behaviour disruptive and abusive.

-As part of our current game systems that combat disruptive behaviour, voice assessment would provide clear evidence that could verify any breach of behavioural policies before we could take action.
-It would also help us explain to players why a particular action resulted in a penalty.Riot Games
+As a part of our current game systems that combat disruptive behavior, voice evaluation would provide a way to collect clear evidence that could verify any violations of behavioral policies before we can take any action.
+This would also help us share back to players why a particular action resulted in a penalty.Riot Games

 With this new method, Riot Games hopes to create a healthier and safer play environment for all players.
 However, this seems to pose a real problem in terms of privacy, and many players are already concerned about how these conversations might be used.

-I don't really have a problem with that as long as it is only looked at if there are multiple reports.
-I don't want to be constantly monitored if there is nothing suspicious.Pathological_Liar- - Reddit
+I don't really have an issue with this as long as it's only being looked at if there is multiple reports.
+I do not want to be constantly monitored if there's no sus activity happening.Pathological_Liar- - Reddit